bespot/Antifraud-SDK-Android-Release/README.md

 <img src="screenshots/sample_start.png" width="300" align="right" hspace="20">

-Add the following lines inside the `dependencyResolutionManagement` bracket of `settings.gradle.kts` (or inside the `repositories` bracket inside the root `build.gradle.kts` file if you still use the old way)
+Add the following lines inside the `dependencyResolutionManagement` block of your `settings.gradle.kts` (or inside the `repositories` block of the root `build.gradle.kts` file if you still use the old way)

 ```kotlin
 dependencyResolutionManagement {